hemantjayas/prashantfoundation/README.md

 ## Usage

-### Auth Endpoint
+#### Signup

-To generate a valid auth token, send a POST request to `/api/auth/login` with the following JSON payload:
+To create a new user, send a POST request to `/api/auth/signup` with the following JSON payload:

 ```json
 {
   "username": "your_username",
   "password": "your_password"
 }